matn7/CS-Notes/src/main/java/basic_java/README.md

 ### ClassCastException

-- When references to objects points to objects different classes
+- When references to object points to objects different classes.
-- When argument is wrong type, method compareTo should throw ClassCastException
+- When argument is wrong type, method `compareTo` should throw ClassCastException.
-- No explicit casting
+- No explicit casting.
-- Try add wrong data type to collection or array
+- Try add wrong data type to collection or array.
-- SerialVersionUID
+- SerialVersionUID.

 ### Constructor Chaining

-- Call in the same class this()
+- Call in the same class `this()`.
-- Call from parent class super()
+- Call from parent class `super()`.
-- Use to execute more tasks in one constructor
+- Use to execute more tasks in one constructor.
-- Improve readability of code
+- Improve readability of code.

 ```java
 public Temporary(int x, int y) {//23,34